infotroph/efrhizo/efrhizo-log.md

 Pushed these changes to the cluster (commit 3595a32), submitted midsummers script as job 1873540[].

 While that runs: Re-set random seed in mix_crop_tube_depth.R so I can compare model changes with the same data.
 Why do I keep unsetting this?

+Results looks OK in terms of detection parameters and do not change other estimates -- including my previously existing issues with unstable sig_tube estimates and divergent transitions.

+Next issue: I'm not convinced my parameterization of tube effects makes sense.
+Currently modeling `b_tube` as a population with zero mean across ALL crops, but variance around zero differing between crops.
+This means there's nothing to prevent the model deciding that all tube in Miscanthus are on the positive side of the distribution and all Maize tubes are low -- this would shrink the estimated intercept and slope differences between crops, and could also mess with my `sig_tube` estimates: `sig_tube` becomes the expected distance from zero for all tubes in the crop, not the variance around the crop mean.

+Let's change `b_tube` to make it have mean zero within each crop.
+To do this, I added two new vectors to the data block: crop_first_tube is the index of of the lowest-numbered tube in that crop, and crop_num_tubes is the number of tubes we measured in that crop.
+Then in the model block, I assign all the `b_tube`s in each crop c to have mean 0 and sd `sig_tube[c]`: segment(b_tube, crop_first_tube, crop_num_tubes) ~ normal(0, sig_tube[c]);` This means I can eliminate the `sigt` intermediate vector entirely.
+Each `sig_tube[c]` still gets its own independent half-normal(0, 3) prior.

+Test run on 2013 peak data looks like it makes only a little difference in estimates, but arguably fewer divergent transitions (double instead of triple digits per chain?)
+I'll keep it.